Get-Nerdio/NerdioManagerPowerShell/README.md

 # Introduction
 A PowerShell module for managing Nerdio Manager for Enterprise (NME)

+# 0.11.2 Release Notes
+ - New functions added for compatibility with NME 6.7 REST API
+ - See release notes for NME REST API for added and removed/deprecated functionality

 # 0.10.2 Release Notes
  - New functions added for compatibility with NME 6.6 REST API
  - See release notes for NME REST API for added and removed/deprecated functionality